-Food Lion, based in Salisbury, N.C., since 1957, now has more than 1,100 stores in 10 Southeastern and Mid-Atlantic states and employs more than 63,000 associates.
+Food Lion, based in Salisbury, N.C., since 1957, has more than 1,100 stores in 10 Southeastern and Mid-Atlantic states and employs more than 63,000 associates.
 By leveraging its longstanding heritage of low prices and convenient locations, Food Lion is working to own the easiest full shop grocery experience in the Southeast, anchored by a strong commitment to affordability, freshness and the communities it serves.

-Food Lion is a company of Delhaize America, the U.S. division of Brussels-based Delhaize Group (NYSE: DEG).
-For more information, visit www.foodlion.com.
+Through Food Lion Feeds, the company has committed to provide 500 million meals to individuals and families in need by the end of 2020.
+Food Lion is a company of Delhaize America, the U.S. division of Brussels-based Delhaize Group.
+For more information, visit www.foodlion.com